danog/MadelineProtoDocs/docs/API_docs/constructors/channelParticipantsMentions.md

 ---
-title: channelParticipantsMentions
+title: "channelParticipantsMentions"
-description: This filter is used when looking for supergroup members to mention.
+description: "This filter is used when looking for supergroup members to mention.  "
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: channelParticipantsMentions